mariolukas/FabScanPi-Server/docs/software.md

  [Download calibration mount and sheet!](https://github.com/mariolukas/FabScan-Case/tree/master/calibration)

 Note: Please check if your print of the calibration sheet has the correct scale.
-Each black square should have the side length of 10 mm (1 cm).
+Each black square should have the same side length as stated on the calibration sheet (e.g.11 mm (1,1 cm).
 If the size is not correct please correct the parameter "pattern square size" in the configuration file.

 You can find all details in the chapter "[How to Edit the Config File](#editConfigFile)".